-Under our amended and restated bylaws, as amended (the "bylaws"), the uncontested election of each trustee requires the affirmative vote of a majority of the total votes cast for and against such trustee.
+Under our bylaws, the uncontested election of each trustee requires the affirmative vote of a majority of the total votes cast for and against such trustee.
 A majority of votes cast means that the number of votes "FOR" a nominee must exceed the number of votes "AGAINST" that nominee.
 Abstentions and broker non-votes, if any, will not be counted as votes cast and will have no effect on the result of this vote.